 Disorganized and disparate data is not just an in-house problem.
 As reported in CIO Magazine, shadow IT creates confusion across financial reporting systems, which puts your organization at risk for additional audit fees and SOX violations.

 Employees tend to engage in shadow IT so that they can bypass the often slow and bureaucratic security policies created and enacted by the company's IT department.
 But there are myriad causes of shadow IT, which can include:

-1. Staff are frustrated with IT services
+1. Internal frustration with IT services

 Many employees turn to shadow IT out of frustration.
 This can happen when: